The ‘West Coast Wilderness Trail’ showcases the South Island’s wild coastline and stunning forests and lakes of the West Coast.

 This morning we rejoin the Wilderness Trail from our accommodation.
-The trail heads south along the coast, following an old rail line, before heading inland on the Mahinapua Tramline through forest.
+The trail heads south along the coast following an old rail line before heading inland on the Mahinapua Tramline through forest.
 The trail then joins a road for a short section to reach the West Coast Treetop walk (17kms).
-Here enjoy morning tea in the cafe and entry to the skywalk, where you can enjoy a walk along a 450m steel platform suspended 20 metres high, giving you an amazingly different perspective of the forest.
-After this our bike ride continues as we enter the final leg of the West Coast Wilderness Trail, following an old railway line to the historic gold-mining township of Ross (18km).
-In Ross enjoy a picnic lunch together overlooking the gold fields before we depart for the drive over Arthur’s Pass to Christchurch, arriving in the city at approximately 6pm.
+Here enjoy a coffee in the cafe before embarking on the skywalk.
+This is an amazing walk along a 450m steel platform suspended 20 metres above the ground, right up in the tree canopy, giving you an amazingly different perspective of the forest.
+Our bike ride continues as we enter the final leg of the West Coast Wilderness Trail, following an old railway line to the historic gold-mining township of Ross (18km).
+In Ross enjoy a picnic lunch together overlooking the gold fields.
+We depart Ross for the drive over Arthur’s Pass to Christchurch, arriving in the city at approximately 6pm.

 Cycle Distance: 35km

 16 Oct 2017

 26 Jan 2018